Skip to Main Content

 What this means practically is that the distance between field and plate, the relationships between kitchen and supplier, and the seasonal discipline required to work within those constraints all become legible in the food.
 Dishes in this mode tend to be less architecturally complex and more focused on making a single ingredient's condition self-evident.
 The contrast with the more technique-driven register of, say, The Fat Duck in Bray or the laboratory precision of Midsummer House in Cambridge is instructive: provenance-led kitchens tend to foreground restraint, while technique-led kitchens foreground transformation.

 Ine operates within the provenance-led current.
-The specifics of its sourcing relationships and menu composition are not available in the public record at the time of writing, but the address and format signal a kitchen that is unlikely to be working against that neighbourhood grain.
+Its modern Japanese omakase format suits the neighbourhood's independent dining culture.
 Hampstead's independent dining culture has consistently supported the kind of cooking that asks the ingredient to carry the argument.

 The London Fine Dining Tier: Context and Comparison